The SibKeyerQSK with blinky LEDs

 The cw speed timer activated by sending a logic high signal to pin 4 via the Active signal coming from the microprocessor.
 The software turns the clock off when the keyer is idle, this lowers the power consumption by a small amount.
 Note that this timer operates at 10X the speed of the Morse output, this is done to greatly reduce the long first character bug mentioned above.
 It also allows the dot/dash timing ratio to be tweaked by changing the Dashcount parameter in the source code.

-The second timer is used for the optional sidetone oscillator, it is keyed by the Tx Out signal coming from the microprocessor.
+The second 555 timer is used for the optional sidetone oscillator, it is activated by the Tx Out signal coming from the microprocessor.
 The sidetone pitch can be adjusted by the 20K trimmer pot.
-The 4.7K resistors on pin 4 of both timers are optional, they prevent the timer from starting and the sidetone oscillator from beeping on power up.
+The 4.7K resistors on pin 4 of both timers prevent them from briefly starting up when the Arduino is powered up, which would cause a short beep.

-A 74LS14 hex Schmidt trigger IC is used for the input and output buffering functions.
-A lower power 74HC14 part could also be used, although it may be more susceptible to static discharge.
-In either case, be sure to install the Schmidt trigger IC in a socket.
-The paddle and manual key inputs are wired to pull down to ground when active.
-The 1nF capacitors on the inputs of the 74LS14 bypass stray RF energy to ground and the 4.7K resistor pulls the idle input up to 5V.
-Three ferrite beads could be added to the input lines to further supress RF interference.
-A Tune switch can be wired across the manual key input if you need the keyer to send a continuous Tx Out signal for transmitter tuning.
+A 74LS14 hex Schmitt trigger IC is used for the input and output buffering functions.
+A lower power 74HC14 part could also be used, although it may be more susceptible to destruction from static discharge on the paddle and straight key inputs.
+In either case, be sure to install the Schmitt trigger IC in a socket.
+The paddle and manual key inputs are wired for pull-down operation so they become active when grounded.
+The 1nF capacitors on the inputs of the 74LS14 bypass stray RF energy to ground and the 4.7K resistors pull the idle inputs up to 5V.
+Three ferrite beads could be added to the input lines to further supress RF interference if it is encountered.
+A Tune switch can be wired across the manual key input if you need the keyer to send a continuous Tx Out signal for tuning a transmitter.

 Five optional status LEDs can be included for monitoring the keyer during QSK operation.
 If the simper SibKeyer.ino sketch is used, only the TX and Active signals will be generated so the other three LEDs can be eliminated.

-The three spare 74LS14 gates are wired to the keyer outputs and provide inverted Rx, Tx and Active signals.
+The three remaining 74LS14 gates are wired to the keyer outputs and provide inverted Rx, Tx and Active signals.
 These can be used for controlling a QSK setup such as the one shown in the All-Ears QSK timing generator.
-The inverted Rx Out gate does not need to be connected if the non-QSK version of the code is used.
+The inverted Rx Out gate does not need to be wired if the non-QSK version of the code is used.

 A TIP120 Dartlington transistor is switched by the Tx Out line, its collector can be connected to a transmitter that has a pull-down keying line.
 The transmitter's ground line should be connected to the keyer ground.

-The SibKeyer has been prototyped using a $3 Elegoo brand Arduino Nano on a plug-board proto board with a few external parts.
-The microswitches shown below have mechanical hysteresis and are not suitable for sending high-speed Morse code.
+The SibKeyer was originally prototyped using a $3 Elegoo brand Arduino Nano and some external parts on a plug-wire proto board.
+The micro switches shown in the photo have mechanical hysteresis and are not suitable for sending high-speed Morse code.

 Schematic of the SibKeyerQSK circuit with optional features